ApprenticeAI/frapy/docs/topics/request-response.rst

     .. attribute:: Response.request

         The :class:`Request` object that generated this response.
-This attribute is assigned in the Scrapy engine, after the response and the request have passed through all :ref:`Downloader Middlewares <topics-downloader-middleware>`.
+This attribute is assigned in the Frapy engine, after the response and the request have passed through all :ref:`Downloader Middlewares <topics-downloader-middleware>`.
         In particular, this means that: